MakeCloudHQ/cloud-run-training/01-gcp-basics/02-networking.md

 - `/24` subnet = 254 usable IPs
 - `/28` subnet = 14 usable IPs

-GCP reserves first 2 and last 2 IPs in each subnet.
+Google Cloud reserves first 2 and last 2 IPs in each subnet.

 ## Types of VPCs